This a versatile plant that will produce dark red bottle brush-like blooms during the spring and into early summer. It is a drought-tolerant

 Where to place this plant?

 Plant it in full sun or in Xeriscape gardens as it is considered a water-wise plant.
-Fertilize once in spring, summer, and one more time during the fall season.
+Fertilize once in spring, summer, and one more time in the fall.
 Put it in a large container and place it where family and friends can view it when it blooms.

 Problems with the Bottlebrush plant

 Powdery mildew can be removed by spraying with a good fungicide at the first signs of any fungus.
 Twig fall can be removed by trimming the infected twigs with pruning shears.
-Yes, your Bottlebrush may look a little bare but it will regrow new stems and foliage.
-Make sure to clean all pruning tools before re-using your tools on other plants.
+Yes, your Bottlebrush may look a little bare, but it will regrow new stems and foliage.
+Make sure to clean all pruning tools before reusing them on other plants.

 The Chilean Mesquite tree is a good companion tree.